 2. Select CUSTOM EVENT trigger from the list

 3. Fill in the required inputs:

-The trigger itself doesn't need to use the category name.
+The trigger itself, however, does not need to use the category name.

 4. Repeat the steps above for all individual cookie categories to cover all the possible